 Q. What is peer review?

 A. For an article to be published in an academic journal, it must be examined by experts in the field.
 They determine whether the information is reliable, well researched, and of interest to others who study that subject.
+Click on image for 5 min video explanation of peer review from North Carolina State University.

 Q. How can I tell if an article is peer-reviewed?

-Library databases may offer the ability to filter search results to display only peer-reviewed publications.
+Databases may offer the ability to filter search results to display only peer-reviewed publications.
 Search engines, like Google Scholar, includes both peer-reviewed and "grey" literature that is not commercially published and may not be peer reviewed.